Applying for the Masiyiwa-Bernstein Fellowship

 The Masiyiwa-Bernstein Fellowship provides two graduating NYU Law JD students with the opportunity to spend one year working with an innovative human rights organization.

-Applications for 2021-2022 Masiyiwa-Bernstein fellowship with RFK for Human Rights and Beyond Legal Aid will be accepted on a rolling basis until February 10, 2021.
-Interviews will be held the week of February 15, 2021.
+Applications for 2022-2023 Masiyiwa-Bernstein fellowship with The Global Justice Clinic and Namati will be accepted on a rolling basis until November 8, 2021.
+Interviews will be held November 10, 2021.
+Partner interviews will be held the week of November 15, 2021.

 Applicants must submit the following materials: